patrickjames242/react-extend-components/README.md

 />
 ```

-Here we're 'plucking' certain props that were provided to the outermost component for use within our component.
-Whatever props you pass to the `props.pluck` function will be hidden from the underlying element.
-This will prevent pesky errors from React as well as prevent unexpected behavior if your prop names conflict with html attribute names.
+Here we're destructuring certain props that were provided to the outermost component for use within our component.
+Whatever props you destructure / access in the props argument will be hidden from the underlying element.
+This will prevent pesky errors from React as well as prevent unexpected behavior if your prop names conflict with HTML attribute names.
+(The package uses getters within the props object to figure out which props you're using within your component.)

-`props.pluck` must be called on every render, if on every render you'd want to hide the props from the underlying element.

-Additionally, `props.pluck` doesn't restrict you to properties you've defined yourself.
-You can pluck any prop the user passes to the outermost component, even refs!
+Additionally, the `props` argument doesn't restrict you to properties you've defined yourself.
+You can access any prop the user passes to the outermost component, even refs!

 Note that if any of your custom prop names clash with the base element's prop names (`button` in the above case), then the types of your custom props will override that of the base element.